Our Expert Community

 Media systems, Media theories, Media in transitioning societies, Journalism cultures

 Peter Gross has a Ph.D. in Mass Communication/International Communication from the University of Iowa where he is now an adjunct professor.
 He is professor emeritus and former Director of the University of Tennessee’s School of Journalism and Electronic Media (2006-2016).
-A former research fellow at the Woodrow Wilson International Center for Scholars, Washington, D.C., he frequently lectured at the U.S. Department of State’s National Foreign Affairs Training Center and served as consultant to the International Media Fund, The Freedom Forum, Freedom House, the U.S. Information Agency, and Voice of America.
-His latest book, The Cultural Core of Media Systems – The Romanian Case, will be released in 2023 by Lexington Books in the U.S., and by Polirom in Romania.
+He frequently served as consultant to the International Media Fund, The Freedom Forum, Freedom House, the U.S. Information Agency, and Voice of America.
+His latest book, The Cultural Core of Media Systems – The Romanian Case, wad released in 2023.

 Free time: reading spy novels, biographies, and history books, weight training, movies, soccer